matterandvoid-space/subscriptions/README.md

 Details below, but the three big differences are:

 1. The input signal function is only passed two arguments: your ratom and a single hashmap of arguments.
-   The compute function is only passed your db and one hashmap as arguments Niether gets passed the vector which was passed to `subscribe`.
+   The compute function is only passed your db and one hashmap as arguments.
+   Niether gets passed the vector which was passed to `subscribe`.
 2. `subscribe` calls must be invoked with the base data source and optionally one argument which must be a hashmap.
 3. The reagent Reaction that backs a subscription computation function is only cached in a reactive context, and the